 Bull and bear case for Tattooed Chef

 Tattooed Chef produces most of its products in Italy and California, where the majority of its food is sourced.
-However, as overall demand has increased, not just for Tattooed Chef specifically, but for the meat alternative industry as a whole, the company has been increasing its distribution centers across the U.S. to accommodate for demand.
-Furthermore, it has recently completed the acquisition of New Mexico Food Distributors, Inc. and Karsten Tortilla Factory, LLC (collectively referred to as Foods of New Mexico) for $37 million.
-This will significantly increase Tattooed Chef’s ability to produce meals in large numbers.
+However, as overall demand has increased for the meat alternative industry as a whole, the company has been increasing its distribution centers across the U.S. to accommodate for this.
+Furthermore, it completed the acquisition of New Mexico Food Distributors, Inc. and Karsten Tortilla Factory, LLC (collectively referred to as Foods of New Mexico) for $37 million earlier this year.
+This will significantly increase the Tattooed Chef’s ability to produce meals in large numbers.

 Bull and bear case for Beyond Meat